NURocketry/laughing-octo-system/README.md

 5. Run telerocket and the program should start.

 For more information refer [here](https://origin.geeksforgeeks.org/how-to-add-python-to-windows-path/), use your nurocket dist folder as the folder instead of python folder in this tutorial.

+### How to setup Azure Keys
+The azure keys are injected through environment variables, and thus the environment variables need to be set for the injection

+Note:  the order of the API keys does not matter, just ensure that both keys are not the same key.
+The setup only has to be completed once.
+If you wish to set up the keys for multiple users, you can add the keys to the System variables instead, but it may require Administrator privileges.
+1. Press the windows button, then search for "Environment Variables"
+2. Click on it, and in the popup click "Environment Variables" which should be in the bottom right
+3. Once open, in the top section named "User vairables for ______", click on "New"
+4. There should be a dialog box with "Variable name", enter "NU_ROCKET_AZUREKEY_1" and on the second line add the API key
+5. Once both are entered click "Ok"
+6. Repeat step 3-4, but use a new "Variable Name" called "NU_ROCKET_AZUREKEY_2" and on the second line, add the other API key
+7. Once both fields are completed, click "Ok"
+8. The environment variables are now set up, when the program is executed it will read the API keys from the system